 - Pectic Enzyme for breaking open the peach fruit cells and help the natural pectin to separate and settle.
 Use about 1/2 tsp per gallon.

 - Yeast Nutrient to feed the little beasties and give them the micronutrients that help them thrive.
 Add 1 tsp per gallon of wine.

 - Tannin to give the sweet wine a bit of astringency and balance the flavor.
 A little goes a long way, and 1/8 to 1/4 tsp is all you need.

 - Potassium Sorbate and Camden tablets (potassium metabisulfite) to completely end the fermentation and stabilize the wine before bottling for a still wine with no carbonation.

-To get started brewing, the only specialized equipment and ingredients you need is the wine yeast, a carboy, rubber stopper and an airlock.
+To get started brewing, the only specialized equipment and ingredients you need is the wine yeast, a carboy, rubber stopper, and an airlock.
 This kit has everything you need except the yeast for about $10.
-Beyond that, an auto siphon is wicked helpful for bottling and worth the investment if you plan on making more than one batch of homebrew in your lifetime.
+Beyond that, an auto-siphon is wicked helpful for bottling and worth the investment if you plan on making more than one batch of homebrew in your lifetime.

 Allow the peach wine to bottle age for at least a month, but preferably a year or more for best flavor.